Celebrate the Feast of Saint Oscar Romero

 He said, “We might be left without a radio station: God’s best microphone is Christ, and Christ’s best microphone is the Church, and the Church is all of you.
 Let each one of you, in your own job, in your own vocation—nun, married person, bishop, priest, high school or university student, day laborer, wage earner, market woman—one in your own place … live the faith intensely and feel that in your surroundings you are a true microphone of God our Lord.”

 Saint Oscar Romero used the radio to become God’s microphone.
 Today we can use social media, email, letter writing and public events to bear witness to Christ’s Gospel message through legislative advocacy.
 It is one of the most effective ways to create real and lasting change.
-Legislative advocacy can influence decision making at local, national and international levels to change unjust policies that negatively affect our brothers and sisters who are poor and vulnerable.
-One way to use legislative advocacy to become God’s microphone is by joining CRS' Lead the Way, the beginning of a movement to help our global human family and end global poverty.
-Sign up for the Lead the Way newsletter to learn more about issues such as the refugee crisis and global hunger, and how you can use your prophetic voice to make a difference.
+Legislative advocacy can influence decision making at local, national and international levels to change unjust policies that negatively affect our sisters and brothers who are poor and vulnerable.
+One way to use legislative advocacy to become God’s microphone is by joining our movement to help our global family and end poverty.
+Sign up for the Campaign newsletter to learn more about issues such as the refugee crisis and global hunger, and how you can use your prophetic voice to make a difference.

 Now is the time to speak out like Saint Oscar Romero did.